A Marine sergeant was discharged from the military Wednesday for repeated Facebook posts about President Obama.

-Still, lawyers from the ACLU and the conservative U.S. Justice Foundation said Thursday that they will continue to fight the discharge.
+Still, lawyers from the ACLU and the conservative U.S. Justice Foundation said Thursday that they will continue to fight

 "I don't believe Sgt.
 Stein did anything other than engage in political speech," the ACLU's David Loy told the Los Angeles Times.
 "Since the days of Valley Forge, I seriously doubt that there haven't been members of the armed forces who haven't complained about their government."

 Stein, a nine-year veteran who served in Iraq, will be stripped of his stripes and demoted to lance corporal.
 His discharge will make him ineligible for most federal veterans benefits.
 The decision to discharge Stein was unanimous by the administration separation board who found that Stein's comments about Obama were "detrimental to good order and discipline and violated military law."

 What we find interesting is that at first, Stein seemed to be filled with self-righteous indignation about facing a discharge, including calling his "Armed Forces Tea Party" a place for casual Marine rap sessions

 .
 But his comment, "As an active-duty Marine, I have sworn to defend the Constitution against all enemies fo reign and domestic.
 Obama is the economic enemy, the religious enemy, the domestic enemy," wasn't only on Facebook, but also posted on the military's internal network

 for meteorological and oceanographic information, according to Reuters.